What are the symptoms of mitral valve prolapse?

 How do doctors identify the MVP click and murmur?

 For example, when standing, and during a test called the valsalva maneuver where a patient exhales with closed airways, the click occurs earlier in the systolic cycle and the murmur is longer.
 When squatting, the click comes later in the beat and accompanies a short murmur.
 The handgrip maneuver, which involves clenching a fist as tightly as possible for as long as possible, also shortens the length of the murmur, but it produces a mid-point click.
-This last type of systolic click is very common with mitral valve prolapse and is the most conclusive sign.
+This type of systolic click is very common with mitral valve prolapse.
+It is the most conclusive sign that the condition is present.

 Other medical tests, such as echocardiograms, help to confirm the diagnosis.
-Beyond discovery during an examination, a variety of symptoms can indicate the presence of a prolapsing valve.
+Beyond discovery during an examination, a variety of symptoms can indicate that there is a prolapsing valve.

 What are the mitral valve prolapse symptoms?